![]() |

 Hooke was the father of ancient geology and cosmic evolution.
 He built the first Gregorian telescope and published a book called Micrographia - based on his numerous studies and experiments on macro and micro-scopic science, including the flea, hence the modern-day ode in the form of a flea in sunglasses, drawn by Artificial Intelligence.

-As part of our Hooke Heritage Centre project, Brad researched and created these three A1 posters, which you can download here in A4 size.
+As part of our Willen Church Hooke Heritage Project, we researched and created these three A1 posters, which you can download here in A4 size.

 These posters and preliminary architect concepts are on display inside the church, until the end of 2023.